Oregon State University College of Engineering: Research

-A team of scientists from OSU's Nuclear Science and Engineering school is credited with inventing the first Small Modular Reactor (SMR) in 2007.
-OSU's prototype was used by NuScale Power to develop the NuScale Power Module, used in their VOYGR power plants.
-As of 2023, NuScale Power's VOYGR, VOYGR-4, and VOYGR-6 are the only SMRs approved by the Nuclear Regulatory Commission for operation in the US.
+A team of scientists from OSU's Nuclear Science and Engineering school developed a prototype small modular reactor (SMR), funded by the Department of Energy under the Nuclear Energy Research Initiative program.
+This concept was later refined further, and NuScale Power was formed in 2007 to commercialize OSU's prototype as the NuScale Power Module, used in their VOYGR power plants.
+As of 2026, NuScale Power's VOYGR, VOYGR-4, and VOYGR-6 are the only SMRs approved by the Nuclear Regulatory Commission for operation in the US.
 SMR's are designed to power individual commercial operations, rather than entire cities.
 The third US-licensed SMR OSU and NuScale Power developed is the VOYGR-6.
 The SMR delivers up to 77 megawatts of energy (MWe) per module and can manage up to six modules to produce up to 462 MWe.
 OSU and NuScale Power are working with the Nuclear Regulatory Commission to offer increased power with a 77 MWe, 12-module reactor.
 The newly introduced VOYGR-12 will offer a maximum output of up to 924 MWe once licensed.